Calvert DeForest: Other appearances

 He was co-host (in charge of the digital switcher) on the local SF Bay Area radio program, 10@10, on KFOG with Dave Morey.

 In 1985, he appeared in the music video for the Run-DMC song "King of Rock" as a security guard.

 In 1989, he appeared in the Special Ed video for the song "Think About It" as the villainous Dr. Norecords.

 In 1994, he wrote a humor book called Cheap Advice.

 In 1994, he appeared in the music video for the Vince Gill song "What The Cowgirls Do" as a cowboy sidekick.

 In 1997, he made a cameo appearance in episode 164 of Wings (16th episode of the 8th season) entitled "Escape from New York".

 In the late 1990s, he often appeared in various television ads including ones for Tropicana Twister, 1-800-Collect and Little Caesars.

-In 1999, he recorded the lounge compilation CD Calvert DeForest's Erotic Experience, a collection of cover songs, published October 12, 1999 by Mars Entertainment.
+In 1999, he recorded the lounge compilation CD Calvert DeForest's Erotic Experience, a collection of cover songs, released on October 12, 1999 by Mars Entertainment.

 DeForest also appeared on the albums Americana and Ixnay on the Hombre by The Offspring, doing some of the voices that can be heard before and after certain tracks (examples are: “Hand Grenades,” “Change the World,” and “Cocktails”.)
 In late March 2007, a 20-minute clip of DeForest recording the voices for their album was posted on The Offspring's website.

 He appeared at Woodstock '94 to announce Nine Inch Nails' late night set by proclaiming, "Ladies and gentlemen, punch your balls off and please welcome Nine Inch Nails!"

 He appeared on the first episode of the 1996 series The Dana Carvey Show on ABC.

 He appeared as Rusty in the 1986 episode The Gang's All Here of the television show Pee-wee's Playhouse.